-VEON Ltd. is governed by our Board of Directors, currently consisting of seven directors.
-Up to the date of our 2023 AGM, our bye-laws provided that the Board shall consist of such number of Directors being not less than seven Directors and not more than thirteen Directors, as the Board shall from time to time determine, subject to approval by our shareholders.
+VEON Ltd. is governed by our Board of Directors, currently consisting of 11 directors.
+Our bye-laws provide that the Board shall consist of such number of Directors being not less than seven Directors and not more than thirteen Directors, as the Board shall from time to time determine, subject to approval by our shareholders.